-- (1) All Drop Boxes removed from the Gaming Stations, player terminals, or kiosks will be transported, at a minimum, by one Security Department Member and one employee of the Gaming Operation and secured in the count room at the completion of the Drop.
-A member of the Tribal Gaming Agency will be required to either be on the gaming floor while boxes are removed from Gaming Stations or observe the process through surveillance. - (2) All Drop Boxes, not attached to a Gaming Station, will be stored in the count room in an enclosed storage cabinet or trolley and secured in such cabinet or trolley by a separately keyed, double locking system.
-The Key to one lock will be maintained and controlled by the security department and the Key to the second lock will be maintained and controlled by the Tribal Gaming Agency Agent. - (3) Drop Boxes, when not in use during a shift may be stored on the Gaming Stations provided that there is adequate security.
+- (1) All Drop Boxes removed from the gaming stations, player terminals, or kiosks will be transported, at a minimum, by one Security Department Member and one employee of the Tribal Gaming Operation directly to, and secured in, the count room. - (2) All Drop Boxes, not attached to a gaming station, will be sorted in the count room in an enclosed storage cabinet or trolley and secured in such cabinet or trolley by a separately keyed, double locking system.
+The Key to one lock will be maintained and controlled by the security department and the Key to the second lock will be maintained and controlled by the Tribal Gaming Agency Inspector. - (3) Drop Boxes, when not in use during a shift may be stored on the gaming stations provided that there is adequate security.
 If adequate security is not provided during this time, the Drop Boxes will be stored in the count room in an enclosed storage cabinet or trolley as required in paragraph (2).